 Prepare the ravioli filling

-- In a large pan add a drizzle of olive oil (just to slightly grease the pan), garlic clove crushed with a flat knife and chilli flakes.
+- In a large pan add a drizzle of olive oil (just to slightly grease the pan), garlic clove crushed with a flat knife and hot pepper flakes.

 - Turn the heat on medium, add spinach and cover with a lid.
 Add more spinach to the pan once there’s enough room.
 Make sure to stir frequently in order not to burn the spinach.
 Once all spinach is wilted, simmer for another minutes, turn the heat off and remove the garlic pieces if you used them.